Defender (1981 video game): Impact and legacy

 Jarvis's contributions to the game's development are often cited among his accolades.
-Author John Vince considered him one of the originators of "high-action" and "reflex-based" arcade games, citing Defender's gameplay among other games designed by Jarvis.
+Vince considered him one of the originators of "high-action" and "reflex-based" arcade games, citing Defender's gameplay among other games designed by Jarvis.
 Ellis said that Jarvis established himself as an early "hard-core" designer with Defender.
 In 2007, IGN listed Eugene Jarvis as a top game designer whose titles (Defender, Robotron: 2084 and Smash TV) have influenced the video game industry.
 Barton and Loguidice stated that the game helped establish Williams and Jarvis as key figures in the arcade game industry.
 Sellers echoed similar comments.
 After the success of Defender, Williams expanded their business by building a new facility and hired more employees.
 Before the expansion, Jarvis could work in isolation.
 But the influx of people created an environment he was unhappy with.
 He left Williams along with DeMar to found their own development company, Vid Kidz.
 The company served as a consulting firm to Williams and developed two games for them.